 Jackie is actually a friend of a friend of mine.
 And by the time I left Tanzania, she was a friend of mine.
 I was lucky to spend three days with her hiking from Ngorongoro Crater to Lake Natron (one of the highlights of my Tanzania itinerary).
 I also had an awesome support crew for the hike – William and Michael doing all the cooking and organising, Amani my Maasai guide, and China our driver.
 Later in the trip, Baraka was my driver guide and his knowledge of wildlife is incredible.

-Wild & Me Safaris is a small company and the attention to detail is superb.
+Safari Republic is a small company and the attention to detail is superb.
 Jackie spends a lot of time talking to all her clients so she can really understand what they want to get out of their trip.

 Both companies get most of their clients through word of mouth – which to me is an indication of the quality they provide.